INTENSE FOCUS. EXCEPTIONAL OUTCOMES.

 Once a case is assigned to a particular division, the task of authoring an opinion for that case is assigned to one of the judges in that division.
 That judge then reads the parties’ briefs, reviews the record, conducts appropriate research, and drafts a memorandum to the other two judges in the division discussing the case and recommending a disposition for the case.
 This is called a pre-disposition memorandum.

 The other two judges in the division then review the memorandum, conduct their own research, review the record as necessary, and prepare to discuss their thoughts on the case at a later division conference, normally held every 2 weeks.
 If oral argument is requested or if the judges determine oral argument is necessary where it hasn’t been requested, the memorandum serves as a guidance and preparation for the judges as to what questions to ask at oral argument.

 Once oral argument has been held, or if oral argument is deemed unnecessary, the division will again discuss the memorandum at their next division conference.
 The conferences serve as the forum for discussion of the case, to determine whether or not there is consensus by the judges for disposition of the case, and determine who will author any final opinions.

 Once the case is deemed ready for disposition, a final opinion is authored and announced as a published or unpublished opinion.
-Published opinions have precedential value while unpublished opinions do not and is only binding on that particular case.
+Published opinions have precedential value while unpublished opinions do not and are only binding in their specific cases.
 Altogether, the overall process from filing an appeal to disposition of an appeal takes approximately 8 to 14 months depending on the type of case and complexity of issues in the case.

 After an opinion is issued a mandate will issue 42 days later unless subsequent appellate steps are taken, such as filing a petition for rehearing or petitioning the Colorado Supreme Court for certiorari review.
 Once the mandate is issued the appellate process is concluded, the opinion is final, and jurisdiction is returned to the trial court.